leongjs98/claimsy/README.md

 2. Make sure you are in your virtual environment

-- Create one if you don't have one
+- Create one if you don't have one `python -m venv myenv`

 3. Install Python packages